 Hit your local farmers market and buy the best-looking root vegetables you can find: carrots, radishes, beets, spring-dug parsnips, turnip or rutabaga, winter squash etc. Bring them home, along with a big bunch of herbs, and scrub them clean.
-Peel what needs to be peeled, cut the roots into manageable chunks, and toss in a big bowl with olive oil, lots of salt and pepper, a pinch of chili flakes, and a few cloves of minced garlic.
-Add several peeled whole shallots for good measure, spread the vegetables on a roasting pan, and blast them in the oven at 450° for 20–30 minutes or until tender and beginning to darken around the edges.
+Peel what needs to be peeled, cut the roots into manageable chunks and toss in a big bowl with olive oil, lots of salt and pepper, a pinch of chili flakes and a few cloves of minced garlic.
+Add several peeled whole shallots for good measure, spread the vegetables on a roasting pan and blast them in the oven at 450° for 20–30 minutes or until tender and beginning to darken around the edges.

-When the vegetables are done, toss them back in the bowl with a good glug of syrupy, aged balsamic vinegar, more herbs, and another drizzle of olive oil.
-Toss in the cooked farro, some chopped flat-leaf parsley, and top each serving with a little handful of crumbled feta cheese and some roasted hazelnuts, if you like.
+When the vegetables are done, toss them back in the bowl with a good glug of syrupy, aged balsamic vinegar, more herbs and another drizzle of olive oil.
+Toss in the cooked farro, some chopped flat-leaf parsley and top each serving with a little handful of crumbled feta or goat cheese and some roasted hazelnuts, if you like.

 Sarah Blackburn is a home cook, recipe developer, soccer mom, Italophile and managing editor at Edible Boston.
 She can be reached at firstname.lastname@example.org.